Building Docker Images with Dockerfile

 Now that our docker file is ready, we will use docker build command to build our image.

 The following docker build command will look for the Dockerfile and build as per instructions in the Dockerfile.
-The (.) specifies where to build and -t flag tags the image with the name “my_first_image”.
+The (.) specifies where to build and -t flag tags the image with the name “my-first-image”.

-docker build -t my_first_image .
+docker build -t my-first-image .

 Step 5:Run the Docker Container